 Also known as Oyster Road!

-Osakikamijima is an island in Hiroshima prefecture floating in the Seto Inland Sea that is not connected to the mainland by a bridge.
-You can visit while enjoying a relaxing boat trip.
-Let’s enjoy experiences unique to the island, such as traveling in “ultra-small mobility”, comfortable sea kayaking experiences, and the traditional event “Kaden horse racing”.
+Osakikamijima is an island in Hiroshima prefecture floating in the Seto Inland Sea that is not connected to the mainland.
+There are no bridge.
+You can visit by enjoying a relaxing boat trip.